 Depending on one’s interest, one is either amazed and entertained or bored to tears with Bill Kopp’s encyclopedic knowledge of the popular music of the last fifty years.
 A rock/pop music historian, he has amassed a collection of way more than 6,000+ albums, nearly half of those on vinyl.

-He’s currently working on a couple of book proposals (music-related, of course).
-He lives in a nearly century-old house in Asheville, NC with his wife, two cats, that mountain of vinyl, and way, way, way too many synthesizers and guitars.
+He lives in a nearly century-old house in Asheville, NC with his wife, an impossibly cute little dog, that mountain of vinyl, and way, way, way too many synthesizers and guitars.

 And, like everyone else, he’s everywhere: